Orbital Relay for Communications Access (ORCA)

 The system block diagram shows thermal system elements and their interfaces with the environment and key subsystems, including propulsion, mechanisms, reaction wheels, batteries, CDH.

-A single-node analysis is likely sufficient for PDR, assuming a right-sized spherical spacecraft with averaged surface properties and no pointing.
+A single-node analysis is shown for PDR, assuming a right-sized spherical spacecraft with averaged surface properties.
 This analysis shows the initial temperature difference between the hot and cold cases and that a relatively passive design can somewhat close that gap.
 However, fully closing the gap requires ~250 W of heaters in the cold case and a cold-biased spacecraft.
 Designing for a warmer operating temperature compromises end-of-life (EOL) performance, after surface coatings have degraded due to UV exposure, an effect that can have an impact as early as 1,000 hours into the mission.

 Due to the particular IR loading conditions for this mission, the analysis was taken slightly further to consider the right approximate shape of the spacecraft along with direction-specific surface treatments.
 The hot and cold cases are significantly closer at beginning of life with minimal heater power.
 At the end of life, the spacecraft is still approaching the upper operating temperature but no longer requires heaters.
 The multi-node analysis also adds a survival case, in which the lower temperature bound is allowed to reach -20°C, temporarily compromising the propulsion system.